High-Precision Amplitude-Modulated Continuous-Wave Lunar Laser Ranging: Performance summary and recommendations

-In the notation of Eq.~(\ref{eq:yvec-global}), these four bands are simply the square roots of the diagonal entries of the $4\times 4$ covariance matrix $C_{ij}(T)$ in Eq.~(\ref{eq:C-decomp-global}): the absolute two-way range band corresponds to $C_{11}^{1/2}(T)$, the absolute range-rate band to $C_{22}^{1/2}(T)$, and the differential bands to the analogous diagonal elements for $\Delta R_{2w}$ and $\Delta v_r$.
-The allocations in Table~\ref{tab:summary-2w} decompose each of these diagonal terms into photon, atmospheric, instrumental, oscillator, and nonlinearity contributions, so that a single set of link, turbulence, and metrology assumptions (Secs.~\ref{sec:snr}--\ref{sec:errors}) consistently supports the full observable vector ${\bf y}(T)=(R_{2w},v_r,\Delta R_{2w},\Delta v_r)^\mathsf{T}$.
-In particular, the differential allocations for $\Delta R_{2w}$ and $\Delta v_r$ in Table~\ref{tab:summary-2w} reproduce the $\sim 20$--$50~\mu$m and $\sim (0.1$--$1)\,\mu{\rm m\,s^{-1}}$ bands found in the CW LLR error analysis of \cite{Turyshev:CW-LLR:2025}, so that the main difference between the two studies lies in the more ambitious absolute $R_{2w}$ and $v_r$ targets adopted here.
+In the notation of Eq.~\eqref{eq:yvec-global}, these four bands are the square roots of the relevant diagonal entries of the \(4\times4\) covariance matrix \(C_{ij}(T)\) in Eq.~\eqref{eq:C-decomp-global}.
+The allocations in Table~\ref{tab:summary-2w} decompose each diagonal term into photon, atmospheric, instrumental, oscillator, and nonlinearity contributions.
+The differential bands are no longer quoted as a universal \(20\)--\(50~\mu\mathrm{m}\) result: the independent photon noise of the two returns imposes the lower bound in Eq.~\eqref{eq:diff-photon-floor}.
+The \(20~\mu\mathrm{m}\) level is therefore reserved for the high-flux or longer-integration stretch regime quantified in Eq.~\eqref{eq:diff-20um-flux}.